PhilippSalvisberg/docker-odb/README.md

 ## Environment Variable

-The following environement variable have been used for the installation:
+The following environment variable have been used for the installation:

 Environment variable | Value
 -------------------- | -------------